 PSID is an easily accessible, secure database that tracks process safety incidents with a focus on the lessons learned from the reports.
+It contains over 830 incident details.
+Currently, over 500 users from about 100 CCPS member companies have access to PSID.
 Participants use the database to pool and share process safety incident experience among participating companies so they can learn from the experiences of others without suffering the consequences of failures, while minimizing corporate liability.
 PSID contains incidents and near misses that did or could have resulted in fires, explosions, fatalities, multiple injuries, and significant release of hazardous materials.
 PSID supplements a company's internal incident database, improves hazard assessments, and facilitates due diligence activities.

 CCPS will not voluntarily disclose the data to non-PSID members.
 In the event that any public body, government agency of any kind, or any third party seeks disclosure of confidential information contained in the PSID via legal means, CCPS will notify the participants of such demand, and give the participants an opportunity to defend all confidential information contained in the database, either in their own name or in CCPS’ name, from disclosure.

 PSID is an excellent platform for ‘Member Sharing’ and provides anonymity to those who wish to share incident data.
 Member companies who wish to enhance the breadth of knowledge in PSID can contact firstname.lastname@example.org.